Find and identify the origin of a Windows 11 crash

-Windows built-in diagnostic tools
+Built-in diagnostic tools Windows

-Using the Event Viewer
+Use the Event Viewer

-Here's how to use the Event Viewer to identify a Windows crash:
+Here's how to use the Event Viewer to identify a crash Windows :

-• Then, in the Event Viewer window, select "Windows Logs"in the left menu.
+• Then, in the Event Viewer window, select “ Windows Logs »In the left menu.

 • To continue, select "System" to view system logs, or "Application" to view application logs.

 • By analyzing the information provided in the events, you can identify potential causes of the crash.
-The information may include error codes, error descriptions, filenames and paths, etc.
+The information may include error codes, error descriptions, file names and paths, etc.

 • Finally, to troubleshoot crashes, use the information obtained.